 Liberalization opens routes

 Regulatory changes and infrastructure improvements are crucial to air travel expansion.
-Relaxation of market regulations among ASEAN countries has removed many traditional barriers to growth have fallen as ASEAN countries relax market regulation within Southeast Asia and across the strait with Taiwan and China.
-For example, more than 700 passenger flights per week are now scheduled between Taiwan and China, where service had been limited to charter flights.
-Increased service between ASEAN capital cities have also increased, marking an intermediate step in the path to a unified regional aviation market.
-Not waiting for liberalization, several carriers are aggressively expanding into new markets by acquiring or partnering with other Southeast Asian carriers to operate as a combined fleet on a single extended network.
-Governments and airport authorities are eager to expand their aviation infrastructures and capitalize on increased trade and tourism.
+Relaxation of market regulations among ASEAN countries has removed many traditional barriers to growth.
+Flights among ASEAN capital cities have also increased, marking an intermediate step in the path to a unified regional aviation market.
+Several carriers are aggressively expanding into new markets by acquiring or partnering with other carriers in Southeast Asia and surrounding regions.
+Governments and airport authorities in the region are eager to expand their aviation infrastructures and capitalize on increased trade and tourism.

 Airlines bolster economic growth

 The economic relationships and collaboration among the region’s countries continue to strengthen.
 Air transportation plays a vital role in the region’s projected above-average 4.9 percent annual GDP growth over 10 years.
-For example, more affordable air travel options have spurred growth throughout the services sector, including tourism and financial services.
+For example, affordable air travel options have spurred growth throughout the region’s services sector, including tourism and financial services.
 The region’s strong air cargo operations enable efficient shipment of manufactured goods.
 Overall, air travel to, from, and within the region is projected to grow at an average annual rate of 6.7 percent over the next 20 years.
 Air travel within the region will lead with 7.7 percent annual growth in the intraregional sector.
 About 70 percent of new airplane deliveries will be single-aisle airplanes to serve markets within the region.